Solutions for Wildlife Conflicts

 Change the environment.
 Make your home or yard less attractive to the animals you don’t want there.
 Landscaping choices and habitat modification can encourage or discourage certain species.
 Deter snakes, skunks, or other animals by removing potential hiding places, such as rock and woodpiles or storage sheds with space under the floor.

 Keep them out.
 Cut off access to the places where animals enter buildings—cap chimneys and seal holes, for example.
 Close off potential den sites under decks, porches, steps, and crawl spaces.
 Fence vulnerable gardens and trees or use netting to exclude birds and other animals from plants.

-If you have tried all humane ways of removing wildlife, Greenwood has several humane wildlife removal services that we recommend:
+If you have tried all humane ways of removing wildlife, Greenwood recommends calling:

 Greenwood Wildlife Rehabilitation Center does NOT endorse or support wildlife trappers and extermination specialists in Colorado.

 If you have questions about wildlife in your area please contact us.